vaxp/venom_memory_rs/venom-watch/README.md

 - **Color-Coded Feedback**: Instant visual confirmation (Green = Match, Red = Mismatch, Yellow = Warning).
 - **Table View**: Comprehensive side-by-side comparison of layouts.

+### 5. CI/CD & Automation Support 🚀
+- **Automated Guardrails**: Returns a non-zero exit code (1) if validation fails, preventing broken ABIs from being merged.
+- **Pipeline Integration**: Perfect for use as a pre-commit hook or as a step in a GitHub Actions workflow.

 ---

 ## 🛠️ Installation